 III.D.8.
 Evidence of Meeting the Standard

 Rancho Santiago Community College District’s financial statements are audited annually by external auditors.
-Management (the district) is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatements, whether due to fraud or error.
+The District office is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatements, whether due to fraud or error.
 The external auditor's responsibility is to obtain sufficient and appropriate audit evidence as a basis to issue an opinion on these financial statements (IIID-21).

 For fiscal year 2019/20, the auditors issued the following opinion: